IBMStreams/streamsx.sttgateway/_docs/230-user_watson_stt_usage_patterns.md

 2. Content type of your audio data.
 Supported content types are listed in this URL: [Content type](https://console.bluemix.net/docs/services/speech-to-text/audio-formats.html#audio-formats)

 3. Your authentication token for securely accessing the IBM Watson STT service.
-You must ensure that you have a valid authentication token obtained using the procedure outlined in this URL: [Auth Token](https://console.bluemix.net/docs/services/speech-to-text/input.html#tokens)
+You must ensure that you have a valid authentication token obtained using the procedure as outlined in this URL: [Auth Token](https://console.bluemix.net/docs/services/speech-to-text/input.html#tokens)

 These three important values are passed via the corresponding operator parameters.
-There are also other STT optional parameters that you can configure for additional things that your application may require.
+There are also other STT optional parameters that you can configure for additional STT features that your application may require.

 ## WatsonSTT operator's result mode parameter
 WatsonSTT operator can process the given audio data and return the transcription results in one of the following three configurable modes.
 This is controlled by the operator parameter named `sttResultMode` which takes a value of 1 or 2 or 3 as explained below in that order.